-In Lebanon, peace organisation PAX works with local partners in projects focussed on human rights, conflict resolution and initiatives to mobilize young people for peace and peaceful direct action.
+In Lebanon, peace organisation PAX works with local partners on projects focussed on human rights and conflict resolution and on initiatives to mobilize young people for peace and direct peaceful action.
 Our partners lobby the Lebanese government to change laws and to respect human rights and activate young people for culture and peaceful activism.
-For instance: We call on them to repeal legislation on different religious groups and to give Palestinian refugees more rights.
-On a grassroots level we work to build capacities of local young people from different backgrounds to use culture as a means to deal with violence, war and hatred.
+For instance, they call on the government to repeal legislation on different religious groups and to give Palestinian refugees more rights.
+On a grassroots level we work on building capacities of local young people from different backgrounds to use culture as a means to deal with violence, war and hatred.

 Lebanon had no reconciliation process after the civil war that ended in 1990.
-That is why tension keeps rising to the surface and why Lebanon is sensitive to developments in neighbouring countries.
-Lebanon's is a compartmentalised society with 18 different confessional communities.
+That is why tensions keeps rising to the surface and why Lebanon is sensitive to developments in neighbouring countries.
+Lebanon is a compartmentalised society with 18 different confessional communities.
 The sectarian system is fixed in the constitution.
-The president must be a Christian, the prime minister a Sunni.
+The president must be a Christian, the prime minister a Sunni, and the Speaker of the Parliament a Shiite.
 Parliamentary seats are divided over various religious groups.
 When the system no longer reflects the demographic conditions in society, tension rises and power struggles occur.
-Once the Syrian struggle turned into a war, Lebanon has become entangled in the conflict.
-Some population groups support the Syrian opposition while the Lebanese Hezbollah fights alongside Assad's troops.
+Once the Syrian struggle turned into a war, Lebanon became entangled in the conflict.
+Some groups of the population support the Syrian opposition while the Lebanese Hezbollah fights alongside Assad's troops.

-We provide research and monitoring to support Lebanese partners' who lobby their government to change the country's legislation and to respect human rights.
+We provide research and monitoring in order to support Lebanese partners who lobby their government to change the country's legislation and to respect human rights.
 Over the years, our partners have become a voice that is heard.
-For instance: They enter into policy dialogue with the government about respecting the rights of Palestinian refugees and of Syrian refugees and about human rights issues as unfair trials and torture.
+For instance, they enter into policy dialogue with the government about respecting the rights of Palestinian and Syrian refugees and about human rights issues such as unfair trials and torture.